Tropix126/taolib/website/src/pages/docs/moving-the-robot.md

 ## Turning to an angle

-The `DifferentialDrivetrainturn_to()` method is used to rotate the robot to a specific heading in place.
+The `DifferentialDrivetrain::turn_to()` method is used to rotate the robot to a specific heading in place.
 The first parameter of this method is the absolute angle in degrees to rotate the drivetrain to.

 ![Turning to angle demo](https://i.imgur.com/y2DoMeq.png)